Electrical Systems

 The amount of electrical energy consumed is measured in watts.

-It forces the electricity to make something happen (light a bulb, run a motor, etc.) in order to get through to the positive charge.
+It forces the electricity to make something happen (light a bulb, run a motor, etc.) to get through to the positive charge.

-Everything we use electricity for converts the electrical energy into mechanical energy, light or heat.
+Everything we use electricity for converts electrical energy into mechanical energy, light, or heat.

 Again, everything resists electricity to some extent.
-If you use a single “AAA” battery connected to a 5 mile copper wire attached to a flashlight bulb; the bulb will be dim if visible at all.
-On the other end; even insulators will bow to the power of electricity if there’s enough power behind the charge – example: lightning going through the air!
+If you use a single "AAA" battery connected to a 5-mile copper wire attached to a flashlight bulb; the bulb will be dim if visible at all.
+On the other end; even insulators will bow to the power of electricity if there's enough power behind the charge – for example: lightning going through the air!

 The Power Formula